piu130/biginteger-buffer/README.md

 ## Usage

-Every function returns a `new BigInteger` object.
 The big integer is `auto trimmed` (remove leading zeros) after every operation.

+Some functions have an optional parameter [result].
+If you use this watch the code of the function before.
+It could lead to unexpected behaviour sometimes if it's not zero filled before.

 ### Class methods